kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 questions:
 - "How do I convert sam to bam files to sort and index the alignment?"
 objectives:
+- "Understand why we convert from sam to bam."
-- "Understand the steps involved in variant calling."
+- "Describe the steps involved in using samtools on our bam files."
-- "Describe the types of data formats encountered during variant calling."
-- "Use command line tools to perform variant calling."
 keypoints:
 - "Bioinformatic command line tools are collections of commands that can be used to carry out bioinformatic analyses."
 - "To use most powerful bioinformatic tools, you'll need to use the command line."
 - "There are many different file formats for storing genomics data.
 It's important to understand what type of information is contained in each file, and how it was derived."
 ---

+**Launch the app from username/data and RUN CELL ONE OF YOUR PERSISTANCE NOTEBOOK before starting.**

 # SAM/BAM format
 The [SAM file](https://genome.sph.umich.edu/wiki/SAM),